 Piquet, a former Formula One competitor who is now a regular in the Camping World Truck Series, started on the pole and led a total of 19 laps in the 50- lap race on the 4.048-mile, 14-turn Wisconsin road course.
 He finished 2.26 seconds ahead of Michael McDowell for his first Nationwide victory in just his third start.

-Ron Fellows from Canada finished third, while Papis placed fourth.
+Canadian Ron Fellows finished third, followed by Italy's Max Papis.
 Sam Hornish Jr. completed the top-five.

 Elliott Sadler remained atop the point standings despite a 15th-place finish.
-Sadler bounced back after Villeneuve turned him around as well with 11 laps remaining.
+Sadler rebounded after Villeneuve turned him around as well with 11 laps remaining.
 His points lead is now 11 over rookie Austin Dillon, who finished 18th.
 Ricky Stenhouse Jr. moved to within 23 points following his 11th-place run.